forestgrape/coronavirus/2_biological/virion_viability.md

-## Decay Factors
+## Decay Principles

-### Introduction Decay Factors
 A virion can decay through by being exposed to a decay factor which directly damage virions (e.g. UV light directly destroys RNA) or a factor can just modify the the decay rate of another mechanism.
-Often many factors interplay to yield the overall decay rate.
+Often the decay rate depends on an interplay of many factors.

 > ##### Decay Factor
 > A _decay factor_ is anything that directly induces or modifies the decay of virions.

-Decay factors can be distinguished into inducing/modifying and intern/extern:
+Decay factors can be classified as inducing/modifying and intern/extern:
+* _Inducing/Modifying_
-*  A decay factor can induce or just modify a decay mechanism.
+  A decay factor can induce or just modify a decay mechanism.
   > ##### Modifying Decay Factor
   > A modifying factor is a factor which mainly modifies the rate of a decay mechanism.

   > ##### Inducing Decay Factor
   > An inducing decay factor is necessary for a certain decay mechanism.

+* _Intern/Extern_
-* The virions decay depends on the internal state and influences from the environment.
+  The virions decay depends on the internal state and influences from the environment.

   > ##### Intern Decay Factor
-  > An internal decay factor is given by the [Internal state](#internal-state) of the virion (e.g. the genome, the proteins and the host cell acquired envelope of a virion)
+  > An internal decay factor is a property of the virion itself i.e. its [internal state](#internal-state) (e.g. the genome, the proteins and the host cell acquired envelope of a virion).

   > ##### Extern Decay Factor
   > [Extern decay factors](#external-decay-factors) Influences from the environment are called external decay factors (e.g. UV light, biochemicals)